quattor/quattor.github.com/_posts/2012-03-22-documentation-testing-code.md

 For running the automated test suite of a Quattor module, you will
 need:

-1. A checkout of perl-LC, perl-CAF and CCM, since they are not in the standard library.
+1. A checkout of perl-LC, perl-CAF, CCM and ncm-ncd, since they are not in the standard library.
-1. Set up `PERL5LIB` environment variable so that the Perl interpreter is able to find LC, CAF and CCM modules.
+1. Set up `PERL5LIB` environment variable so that the Perl interpreter is able to find LC, CAF, CCM and NCM modules.
 If it is not set, Maven will skip all tests.

 Afterwards, just run